rackerlabs/genestack/docs/build-test-envs.md

 ### Clone Genestack

-> Your local genestack repository will be transferred to the eventual launcher instance for convenience **perfect for development**.
+!!! note

+    Your local genestack repository will be transferred to the eventual launcher instance for convenience **perfect for development**.
 See [Getting Started](quickstart.md] for an example on how to recursively clone the repository and its submodules.

 ### Create a VirtualEnv